Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IoC/IServiceLocator.md

 #### Remarks

 Note that this method is written for optimalization by the [TypeFactory](#).
-This means that the [TypeFactory](#) does not need to call the [ServiceLocator](#) several times to construct a single type using dependency injection.Only use this method if you know what you are doing, otherwise use the Object) instead.
+This means that the [TypeFactory](#) does not need to call the [ServiceLocator](#) several times to construct a single type using dependency injection.
+Only use this method if you know what you are doing, otherwise use the Object) instead.